No Churn Peppermint Ice Cream Milkshake

 Scoop the ice cream into the base of a blender, and measure in the milk and the vanilla extract.

 Pour into glasses, and top with whipped cream and additional candy cane pieces!
-Enjoy immediately.
+You can add chopped chocolate or chocolate chips to give it a peppermint bark feel.

 Frequently Asked Questions